kestra-io/docs/content/blogs/2023-10-05-announcing-Kestra-funding-to-build-the-universal-open-source-orchestrator.md

 This funding was co-led by [ISAI](http://www.isai.vc/), [Axeleo Capital](https://www.axc.vc/), alongside several SaaS and Open source specialists angel investors, including founders and executives from Datadog (Olivier Pomel, Co-Founder and CEO), Collibra (Stan Christians, Co-founder & Chief Data Citizen), Strapi (Pierre Burgy, Co-Founder and CEO), BlaBlaCar (Olivier Bonnet, CTO) and many more.

-We are honored to have the support and trust of an exceptional group of investors, deeply rooted in the technology sector.
-Below is a list of these esteemed individuals who believe in Kestra's mission and potential.
+We are honored to have the support and trust of an exceptional group of investors, deeply rooted in the technology sector, including:

 **Olivier Pomel**: Co-founder & CEO at Datadog